zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

     - Dark Mode
     - Search
     - Menu -> NavBar (only in mobile view?)
+  - Recent listening (only in desktop mode)
 - right
   - ...
-  - ToC (collapsed in mobile view)
+  - ToC (collapsed in mobile view -> https://turntrout.com/launch)
-  - Tags
+  - Tags (better per default in beforeBody?)
-  - About this page
+  - (About this page)
   - GraphView
   - Backlinks (only in desktop mode)
 - beforeBody